-If full-text search is available in the list, the search is performed at beginning of words.
+If the full-text search is available on the list, the search is performed at the beginning of words.
 For example, to find all of the documents related to the North Star customer, you can search for no st.

 Fig. 75.
 Search for a string